Citizenship By Investment Programs: The Definitive Guide

 Greece Citizenship By Investment: The Cheapest Option For European Citizenship

 The Greece Golden Visa program is also prevalent among citizenship and residency by investment programs.
-Greece boasts a passport which allows visa-free access to 184 countries worldwide.
+Greece boasts a passport that allows visa-free access to 184 countries worldwide.
 The minimum investment for the Golden Visa program is €250,000 in Greek real estate.

 This investment grants the investor a five-year residency visa, which can be renewed every five years.
 After seven years of full time residency in Greece, you become eligible to apply for citizenship.
 However, you will need to pass the Greek Citizenship test to obtain citizenship.

-The Greek Golden Visa offers an unparalleled price for Europen citizenship.
+The Greek Golden Visa offers an unparalleled price for European citizenship.
 Plus, a competitively strong passport, which gives it considerable popularity among Golden Visa Programs.
 This might be a brilliant option for those who are looking for second citizenship.